usaid-cs/yesterday-i-learned/random.md

 1. There is both a president and prime minister for Russia, with the president being the higher one.
 Vladimir was the PM from 1999 to 2000, president from 2000 to 2008, prime minister from 2008 to 2012, and president from 2012 to forever.
 1. "In the event (...) where passengers have to cover their heads you do not 'lock' your fingers over head but place one hand on top of the other.
 If something falls on your hand/head, you'll still have one good hand to use."
 1. Usually when people realise that termites exist, it is already too late to learn from the mistake.
 1. The [american fuzzy lop](https://en.wikipedia.org/wiki/American_fuzzy_lop_%28fuzzer%29) (not to be confused with the rabbit by the name) is a genetic test fuzzer.
+A "fuzz test" is one that randomly mutates your function inputs to see if your function crashes (and it should, because the input is unexpected).
 1. Forearm crutches have a [natural advantage](https://www.youtube.com/watch?v=4TEfM5Y8S5M) when it comes to transporting bags hooped onto its handles.
 [Because so few people are prescribed forearm crutches](http://www.walkeasy.com/interact/board/default.asp?sub=show&action=posts&fid=6&tid=80), they tend to be [more expensive](http://canescanada.com/Loftstrand-Forearm-Crutches--Adult-and-Child_p_553.html).
 1. HSPA (HSDPA and HSUPA, for download/upload) is often called 3.5G.
 1. "Genuine leather" is rubbish.
 Get "Full-Grain Leather" instead.